FredrikPedersen/ACIT4610_Evolutionary_Artificial_Intelligence_And_Robotics/CellularAutomata/README.md

 ### Recovered and Dead Patients

-A recovered patient is in practice not immune to reinfection, but the cases are very rare, and those that are confirmed didn't show any symptoms and their infectiousness is up for debate.
+A recovered patient is in practice not immune to reinfection, but the cases are very rare.
+Those who are confirmed reinfected didn't show any symptoms, and their infectiousness is up for debate.
 To make it simple, this simulation will consider a recovered patient as immune.
-Both dead and recovered patients are thus considered inactive agents, and are replaced by new healthy cells.
+Both dead and recovered patients are thus considered inactive cells, and are replaced by new healthy cells.

 ### Sources
 [Reinfection](https://theconversation.com/coronavirus-reinfection-what-it-actually-means-and-why-you-shouldnt-panic-144965)